shibbirmcc/system-design-demo/README.md

 # system-design-demo

-[ApplianceStatusStore](ApplianceStatusStore/README.md) : Application that represent stores Appliance Connectivity status in the database.
+[ApplianceStatusStore](ApplianceStatusStore/README.md) : Application that  stores Appliance Connectivity status in the database.

-[Appliance](Appliance/README.md) : Application that represent an Appliance which sends ping requests to the [ApplianceStatusStore](ApplianceStatusStore/README.md) ping REST EndPoint
+[Appliance](Appliance/README.md) : Application that represents an Appliance which sends ping requests to the [ApplianceStatusStore](ApplianceStatusStore/README.md) ping REST EndPoint

 # Deployment Architecture